samsea18/UGS_WS/README.md

 # Web Science (H) Course Work - Event Detection
-Developed python web-crawlers using Twitter and Reddit APIs to conduct event detection (Trending events and topics) in Singapore.
+Developed python web-crawlers using Twitter and Reddit APIs to conduct event detection (Trending events and topics) in Singapore.<br>
 Harvested data was stored in MongoDB and extracted later for analysis (peak online traffic & trending topics) using various visualization techniques (Histogram, Word Cloud & Heatmap) through Jupyter Notebook.

 This is a course work on Event Detection.
 The repository consists of 2 folders: